Ableton/maxdevtools/patch-code-standard/patch-code-standard.md

 That is why we use a patch code standard, that optimizes for being easy to read.
 Our built-in devices[^1] demonstrate this standard.

 ## Context
+General thoughts about the scope and intention of this document:

 * For now these guidelines are only applied to the devices that are built into Live and to the [Building Max Devices Pack](https://www.ableton.com/en/packs/building-max-devices/).
 In the future we might also apply them to Packs.
 * These guidelines apply only to devices we publish.
 When prototyping, none of this applies, everything goes.
 * Standards are subjective.
 This standard is based on the opinions of various experienced Max users.